uf-icbr-bioinformatics/FOLD/README.md

   -S A  | Amplicon sizing method, one of `s' or `t' (default: s).
   -nt   | Do NOT force amplicon to contain TSS.

+See the [#amplicon-design|Amplicon design] section for more details.
-see -h design and -h size for details):
+-h design and -h size for details):

 ## Weight options